kobrienGIS/kobrienGIS.github.io/Project486.4/index.md

 Plan:
 - Map of change from 2010 to 2019 in % non-white residents
 - Map of change from 2010 to 2019 in % of bachelors degrees
+- Map of change from 2010 to 2019 in median age
+- Map of change from 2010 to 2019 in per capita income
 - Map of change from 2010 to 2019 in median household income
-- Map of change from 2010 to 2019 in median age
 - Map of change from 2010 to 2019 in median home value
 - Map that synthesizes variables into a Gentrification dataset, using cutoffs like percentiles and arbitrary limits set in prior literature
 - Map that uses centroids from Gentrification dataset then by interpolates into a raster or hexagons for predictions